flixlix/homekit-button/README.md

 To use this card, it is highly recommended to place it inside a grid or stack in order to achieve the sizing to which this card is optimized for.

+### 🚨 This card and documentation is still very much a WIP.
+Check later for installation and usage instructions. ⚠️

 ## Example

 This code: